jogoodma/homology-explorer/docs/draft_report.md

 # Abstract

-`placeholder`
+Genetic homology between species is an important tool that researchers rely on to study human disease models in other species, gene function, metabolic pathways, the impact of genetic variants, and more.
+Existing tools to predict and model these relationships do not provide researchers a wholistic view of genetic homology, are difficult to efficiently navigate, or are lacking in the species or algorithms offered.
+The Gene Homology Explorer project aims to remedy this by creating, visualizing, and analyzing the network of homological gene relationships between species with a web application.
+Herein, we describe the data sources, data processing, modeling, network analysis methods, and application design used to address these needs.
+To evaluate the utility of the tool, we discuss three example cases that highlight interesting insights that this new application provides.
+Finally, we conclude with a summary of our project outcomes, current limitations of the Homology Explorer tool, and possible next steps for future work.

 # Introduction

-In the field of human genetic research, model organisms play a crucial role in helping to decipher functional mechanisms, disease mechanisms, variant impact, gene therapy, and many other aspects of genes (Millburn, GH, et. al; Bulaklak, K, et. al)
+In the field of human genetic research, model organisms play a crucial role in helping to decipher functional mechanisms, disease mechanisms, variant impact, gene therapy, and many other aspects of genes (Millburn, GH, et. al; Bulaklak, K, et. al).
 Researchers in this field of study rely on previously published data in their organism of interest and also related organisms to discover as much information as possible.
 For example, a geneticist studying the KRAS gene in humans might look for studies on related genes in mice or rats before designing experiments or looking for drug